soerenschneider/vault-pki-cli/README.md

 | group                      | string | no        |                                              | The group owner of the written files                                                                                                   |
 | metrics-file               | string | no        | /var/lib/node_exporter/vault_pki_issuer.prom | File to write the prometheus metrics to                                                                                                |

+# YubiKey PIV Support
+YubiKey PIV support is based on the excellent [piv-go](https://github.com/go-piv/piv-go) library which relies on platform-dependent libraries.
+As it needs to be compiled using `CGO_ENABLED=1` only binaries without YubiKey support are found in the releases section.

+## Build with YubiKey Support
+The Makefile target `build-yubikey` leverages the go build tag `yubikey` and builds a binary with support for YubiKeys.

 # Testing with Vault
 The folder `assets/terraform/` contains Terraform code that spins up a local PKI to use with vault-pki-cli.